CandyCandyCandyCandy/MNIST/README.md

 # MNIST

+# Introduction
+The goal of this project is to predict the numbers in the corresponding images uploaded by users of the program.
+Also, to make sure of the efficiency of transferring and storing data, the virtual container Docker is included in this project.
+Specifically, Convolutional Neural Network(CNN), a trained model of which is deployed into Docker, is used to predict the handwriting numbers.
+The results of predictions are given to two locations at the same time.
+First, by RESTful API, results can be transferred to the website that this project established earlier, users can see the results predicted on the website directly.
+Second, the predictions of the results are recorded in the phpMyAdmin databases, including both the numbers and the time used to make those predictions correspondingly.

+# How to use?
+Open the html.
+Click "Choose File", and upload images.
+Click "predict", and then you will get the results.

+# Preparations
 Due to the problem of the directory in this project, users should do several things before running it.

 First, create an empty file named "model".